-A testator (or testatrix) is someone who has made a valid will or has died leaving a valid Will.
-The will is a document which records how the deceased wants to dispose of their property and estate.
+A testator (or testatrix) is someone who has made a valid will or has died and left a valid Will.
+The will is a document that records how the deceased wants to dispose of their property and estate.
 A person who dies without having made a valid will is said to have died intestate.

 - Make your Last will and testament

 - Answer a few questions.
 We'll take care of the rest

 What is an executor of a will?